-Base buffer reads Total number of EXCPs issued to read a track or group of tracks into a base buffer.
+Base buffer reads

+Total number of EXCPs issued to read a track or group of tracks into a base buffer.
 It is directly affected by the SEBUFF parameter and the number of Model 204 input records (that is, base records) processed.

-This statistic is new in Fast/Unload version 4.0.
-Base buffer waits Total number of WAITs issued after initiating reads into the base buffers; the ratio of EXCPs to WAITs indicates, to some extent, the degree of overlap of CPU with I/O processing.
+Base buffer waits

+Total number of WAITs issued after initiating reads into the base buffers; the ratio of EXCPs to WAITs indicates, to some extent, the degree of overlap of CPU with I/O processing.